 Thanks to new ground-breaking advancements, now literally anyone can store files and manage permissions decentrally.
 “Tango Reloaded is incredibly simple to use.
 The interface is extremely user-friendly, so anyone can use it to upload and share, sign and register documents, says Stephan Balzer, Product Manager at BlockFactory AG, the company that has developed the DApp for Proxeus.

-The Proxeus team seems to have an affection for passionate dances (the last release, a workflow generator, was aptly named Rumba).
+The Proxeus team seems to have an affection for passionate dances.
 The name Tango was chosen as the dance represents strength and firmness, but simultaneously, a vibrant and playful energy.
 And you need both elements to make the technique work.

 When you’ve tested it, we want to hear from you!
 What are your favourite features?
 Would you like different functionalities and if so, what?
 Let us know.